acasquete/acasquete.github.io/_posts/2004-10-18-and-finally-great-joy.md

 ---
 title: And finally a great joy
+tags: [personal, english]
+reviewed: true
 ---
-I take waiting this event from the 29th of September.
-Today, TelÃ©fonica has now upped my DSL line speed to 512 Kbps, but sadly, my upload speed is and it will continue being of 128.
+I have been waiting for this event since September 29th.
+Today, Telefonica has raised the speed of my ADSL line to 512 Kbps, but unfortunately, my upload speed is and will remain at 128.
 Terrible!